 Root fracture of maxillary right incisor thus the root could not be restored.
-The tooth had a restoration with post and crown
+The tooth had a restoration with post and crown for many years.

-GUIDOR easy-graft CRYSTAL,

-Paltop 3.25 x 11.5 mm dental
+GUIDOR easy-graft CRYSTAL, Paltop 3.25 x 11.5 mm dental implant.

-Immediate Implantation following

-flapless atraumatic (periotome)

-extraction with close attention

-given to preserving buccal hard and soft tissues.
+Immediate Implantation following flapless atraumatic (periotome) extraction with close attention given to preserving buccal hard and soft tissues.
 Intense socket debridement and rinsing with sterile saline.
 Preceded placement of the 3.25 x 11.5mm implant at the correct 3D position.